doingweb/git-your-best-friend-ever/slides/why-do-you-need-version-control-dropbox.md

-## Dropbox is terrible for collaborating on code.
+## You’re trying to collaborate on a programming project through Dropbox.

 note: